Nouryounis1/Flutter-News-App/README.md

 # Flutter-News-App

-A Simple News App built with Flutter.
-In this app, there is a Home page, which will display top news from <a href="newsapi.org" target="_blank">newsapi</a>.
-News categories .
-You can choose news category displayed .
-App is providing a smooth and amazing design with gestures effect and smooth experience with android and iOS both platform.
+News Flutter app is an Application for display a latest news from Google API News Service

-## Screenshot 🔥
+## A Glimpse of the Application

 ![s – 6](https://i.imgur.com/pgwmEUr.jpg)